Sunday, March 28, 2021

 teachers who found a way to make learning work,

-the list of workers who have stepped into this crisis, innovating and adapting as they go, often putting their own safety or well-being at risk, just blows me away.
+and all the other workers who have stepped into this crisis, innovating and adapting as they go, often putting their own safety or well-being at risk - they just blows me away.
 I'm so grateful to the helpers.

 I love how others are learning to love the stay-at-home life.